 O praise our gracious God that He speaks to us from His presence.
 I believe a big part of our hearing God truly speaking is in our drawing near as priests in His presence, purely to minister to Him.
 In this divine abandonment to God, where we as sheep are directly attending to our Good Shepherd, we are as close to our Lord as can be at that moment and so we are in the best place possible to hear Him.

 For me, that same holds true for hearing from God’s word in insight and life.
 I read the holy scriptures in God’s presence, as a minister to Him, ministering to the Lord with praises, stillness, and reflection upon His word.
 And He always shines His light on His word, the light of Christ, “the light of the knowledge of the glory of God in the face of Christ” (2 Corinthians 4:6), even as we saw a couple of days back.

 Draw near to the voice of God today.
 Behold His glory.
 Let it fill your house.
-Minister to God, purely for Him, and you just may hear His voice speaking life and direction to you.
+Minister to God, purely for Him, and you will hear His voice speaking life and direction ro you.
 Hallelujah!